itayvak/homelab/README.md

-# Homelab
+# Itayvak Homelab

-Deployment files for my self-hosted homelab: Docker Compose setups for each service, plus the helper scripts and documentation that keep it running.
+Deployment YAMLs and helpers for my personal homlab server.

-📖 **Documentation:** https://docs.itayvak.com (the source is in [`.docs/`](.docs))
+View the full documentation on https://docs.itayvak.com (which are also hosted on the homelab (: )

 ## Editing rules